 The assignment should:

-- Include: a brief, research, milestones, team interactions
+• Include a brief, research, milestones, and team interactions

-- Allow them to: present, explain work, collaborate, take feedback, iterate
+• Allow them to present, explain work, collaborate, take feedback, and iterate

 Your assignment should put your new hire into situations where they can demonstrate the necessary skills and your good behaviours.
-It won't always be possible so you should prioritise.
+It won’t always be possible, so prioritise.

 Take your behaviours and identify which are riskiest to long-term success.
 Make sure the assignment tests these.